Hāʻena & Nāpali Coast Access Information

 Hāʻena State Park: Hāʻena State Park (SP) is now subject to daily visitor limits and visitation requires advanced reservations.
 Park users are required to make online reservations prior to arrival for walk-in & bike-in entry, private vehicle parking, or shuttle transportation.
 State of Hawaiʻi residents are not subject to the new park fees or reservation system.
 See below for information regarding the Nāpali Coast State Wilderness Park (SWP), the Kalalau Trail, as well as, Hanakāpīʻai beach, stream and waterfalls.
 For more information regarding the recent park improvements and access please see the Hāʻena State Park webpage and the Hāʻena State Park Master Plan.

 Hanakāpīʻai Beach & Waterfalls: In order to hike to Hanakāpīʻai beach & Hanakāpīʻai falls visitors need to purchase a park entry reservation for Hāʻena SP.
 (Note: Entry passes are not required for those who arrive at the park via the North Shore Shuttle.)
 Once at Hāʻena SP visitors can then hike along a portion of the famous Kalalau Trail towards Hanakāpīʻai valley.
 Once visitors reach Hanakāpīʻai there are a few options: enjoy lounging by the stream, relax by the beach, or head “mauka” (inland) to visit Hanakāpīʻai waterfalls.
 If you want to continue hiking along the Kalalau Trail past Hanakāpīʻai valley you need to purchase a camping permit for Nāpali Coast SWP.
 The hike from Hāʻena SP to Hanakāpīʻai stream & beach is roughly 4-miles round trip.
-Hanakāpīʻai ‘falls are roughly 8-miles round trip from Hāʻena SP.
+Hanakāpīʻai ‘falls is roughly 8-miles round trip from Hāʻena SP.